dive-into-machine-learning/python-tips/pytest.md

     self = <failure_demo.TestSpecialisedExplanations object at 0x1434310>

         def test_eq_set(self):
     >       assert set([0, 10, 11, 12]) == set([0, 20, 21])
     E       assert set([0, 10, 11, 12]) == set([0, 20, 21])
     E             Extra items in the left set:
     E         10
     E         11
     E         12
     E             Extra items in the right set:

     E         20

     E         21

 #### Making assertions about exceptions with pytest.raises

 pytest is compatible with stdlib's unittest.
-It plays just fine with the methods on unittest.TestCase like assertEquals and so on, so we don't need to go back through old tests and change those.
+It plays just fine with the methods on unittest.TestCase like assertEquals and so on, so you don't need to go back through old tests and change those.

 There is one special context to note.
 If you want to assert that executing some code will raise a certain kind of exception, use pytest.raises ([pytest docs: pytest.raises](http://pytest.org/latest/assert.html%23assertions-about-expected-exceptions)).
 It uses a context manager (with...) and it looks like this:

 Asserting that an exception is raised

     import pytest

     with pytest.raises(ZeroDivisionError):
         1 / 0

-Places where we used to use unittest.TestCase's assertRaises method may need to be updated to pytest.raises.
+Places where you used to use unittest.TestCase's assertRaises method may need to be updated to pytest.raises, not sure.

 #### Documentation